 - Trendy restaurants serve fermented curtido as a taco topping.

 - My son likes adding a few forkfuls to a plate of nachos.
+It offers a surprisingly salsa-like flavour.

 - My daughter likes eating curtido with cheese and crackers.